qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 You can post comments on the [old version of this article](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part) originally published on CodeProject.

-I have many more macros to show you, so please visit the [home page](/lemp) to find more articles about LeMP!
+To learn about more of the macros available, please visit the [home page](/lemp).
+If you're puzzled about how to accomplish something with LeMP, maybe I can help - just ask!